 Scots All Saints Equestrian

 Scots All Saints College Equestrian Program is a co-curricular program designed to allow students who have their own horses to train and compete during the summer periods.
-It is offered as a co-curricular activity throughout the year.
+It is offered as a co-curricular activity throughout the year as part of the ‘Active Afternoons’ program on All Saints Campus and Scots Campus.
 Students can also be involved in the equestrian program and participate in other co-curricular activities.

 The students who are doing equestrian as a summer sport will travel to the venue where their horses are kept on Tuesdays and Thursday afternoons and train their horses or undergo instruction.
 They will then use the time on weekends to either compete or continue with training instruction.